Connie-Musisi/ADATEST/README.md

   - [`SimData/simulations R code/`](./SimData/simulations%20R%20code): R scripts used to generate the simulated datasets.

 ## Analysis Code
-  See the [`Analysis Code/`](./AnalysisCode) folder for all scripts used in pre-processing, model training, and test statistic evaluation.
+  See the [`Analysis Code/`](./AnalysisCode) folder for all the R scripts used evaluation of ADATEST and all competitor methods.
+  The file `Functions_for_methods` is where a function is made for each method to output the test statistics, raw and adjusted p-values.
+It also contains the `eval` function which calculates the FDR, Sensitivity and Type I error.
+  The file `Analysis_for_methods` uses all the functions of the different methods to do analysis on each data setting.
+The output is a dataframe containing all the FDR and Sensitivity values for all the methods for all the datasets.
+  The file `Code_for_plotting_graphs` contains the R code for all the plots that are presented in the main manuscript and Supplementary file.

 ## Results
   The [`Results/`](./Results) folder contains Excel files with processed outputs, including FDR and Sensitivity values for all the methods.
   It also contains the .RData reults from ADATEST analysis, this includes the unscaled and scaled original and training datasets, score values, test statistics, raw and adjusted p-values.